MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Before you start using process advisor, make sure you have the following prerequisites:

-- A Microsoft Power Platform environment with Microsoft Dataverse database.
+- A Microsoft Power Platform environment with a Microsoft Dataverse database.
-  - For information about how to create environment, see [Create and manage environments in the Power Platform admin center](/power-platform/admin/create-environment).
+  - For information about how to create an environment, see [Create and manage environments in the Power Platform admin center](/power-platform/admin/create-environment).
-  - For information about how to add database to environment, see [Add a Microsoft Dataverse database](/power-platform/admin/create-database).
+  - For information about how to add a database to an environment, see [Add a Microsoft Dataverse database](/power-platform/admin/create-database).
 - A [Power Automate](https://powerautomate.microsoft.com/) license.
 - [Power Automate Desktop](/ui-flows/desktop/introduction).